 - Material: Argentinian Calfskin Leather

-An excellent example of a cap-toe Oxford, Beckett Simonon effortlessly comes first in this list.
-Ethically handmade in the brand’s Colombian workshop, it’s constructed using a Blake stitch from Argentinian calfskin leather.
+An excellent example of a cap-toe Oxford, Beckett Simonon’s Deans provide excellent value for money when compared to other dress shoe manufacturers.
+Ethically handmade in the brand’s Colombian workshop, the Dean cap-toes are constructed using a Blake stitch for the sole and an Argentinian calfskin leather upper.

-Even without our exclusive 20% discount using our exclusive code “BU20” during checkout, these shoes offer excellent value for money.
+Even without our exclusive 20% discount using our code “BU20” during checkout, these shoes offer excellent value for money and can be purchased in a number of different colors.

 - Color: Black, Brown